Complex structures on 2-step nilpotent Lie algebras arising from graphs: Special Hermitian structures on Lie algebras from graphs

 \subsection{Acknowledgments}

+This work was partially supported by CONICET, SECyT-UNC and ANPCyT (Argentina).
 The authors are grateful to Denis Videla for suggesting the use of the blow-up of graphs, and also to María Alejandra Álvarez, Jonas Deré, Marcos Origlia and Ricardo Podestá for useful comments.
+The authors would also like to thank the anonymous referee for their valuable suggestions and careful reading of the manuscript.

 \